-

 The lining process involves the insertion of a resin-saturated flexible lining into an existing sewer pipeline using the manholes located within the street.
 The lining looks like a very large sock or flexible tube.
 Either air or water, under pressure, is forced into the tube, which turns the lining inside out and causes it to expand to fit tightly against the existing sewer walls.
 Hot air or water is circulated throughout the tube to harden the resin.
 When the curing process is completed (4-8 hours), a new “pipe-within-a-pipe” has been created, eliminating cracks and holes that allow rainwater and roots to enter the sewer and cause operational problems such as stoppages and overflows.

-To see pictures of what the CIPP and bypass system look like, please see the CIPP & Bypass System Fact Sheet.
+To see pictures of what the CIPP and bypass system look like, please see the CIPP & Bypass System Fact Sheets.

 Project Cost: Approximately $5 Million